 What is Assisted Embryo Hatching?

-Performed in conjunction with an IVF cycle and prior to embryo transfer, assisted hatching involves an embryologist thinning the zona pellucida by create a small hole in the outer lining using micromanipulation techniques under a microscope during the Day 4 of embryo development.
+Performed in conjunction with an IVF cycle and prior to embryo transfer, an embryologist thins the zona pellucida by creating a small hole in the outer lining using micromanipulation techniques under a microscope during the Day 4 of embryo development.
 Assisted hatching is a part of our PGD process; therefore patients who opt for PGD automatically receive this additional service.

 The Process of Assisted Embryo Hatching

 The embryo is held with a specialized holding pipette.
 A very delicate, hollow needle is used to expel the acidic solution against the outer “shell” (zona pellucida) of the embryo.
 The acidic solution creates a small hole in the shell.

 The embryo is then washed and put back to culture in the incubator.

 The day after hatching, the embryo is transferred to the uterus where it will hopefully implant and result in a successful pregnancy.

 - Patients who have had multiple failures with IVF cycles

 - Patients with abnormal zonae